nilvon9wo/ForceComEnterpriseArchitecture/DevelopingWithSourceControl.md

 ##### To Start Each Task
 	In the REPO directory:
 	20. With Ant, _retrieve_ from DEV_LATEST sandbox.
-	21. With Ant, _deploy_ from REPO/src folder to TESTA sandbox (for example, but each tester should have his/her own).
+	21. With Ant, _deploy_ from REPO/src folder to TESTA sandbox
+		- For example, but each tester should have his/her own.
 	22. With Git, _pull_ readyToTest/Feature/ABC-123 branch into REPO/src directory.
 	23. With Ant, _deploy_ from REPO/src to TESTA sandbox.
 	24. Execute all tests, both new and old, automated and manual.